weleoka/Lab2/host/Create_Test_Environment.md

 docker-compose -f ~/Lab2/host/compose1.yml up

 # Optional - if you want to delete the containers, execute this
-docker rm mysql-test web vpn dns bugzilla
+docker rm -f mysql-test web vpn dns bugzilla
 ```

 The above docker-compose command will not return control to you.
 The system will seem hung, but it is not hung.
+If you want to quit the docker compose, you need to do a cntl-c.

 Since you can no longer use the session, you should start a 2nd SSH client session, so please do that now.

-If you want to quit the docker compose, you need to do a cntl-c.

 Optional: As an alternative to another session, you can use a session manager, such as tmux.